Laverlin/yas-bot-webapp/README.md

+# YAS WebApp

-# The WebApp for Telegram Bot to manage routes in [YetAnotherSailingApp](https://github.com/Laverlin/Yet-Another-Sailing-App)
+The WebApp for Telegram Bot to manage routes in [YetAnotherSailingApp](https://github.com/Laverlin/Yet-Another-Sailing-App)